lluism/DLA_movies/README.md

-## DLA_movies
+# DLA_movies

-# Composite Quasar and Damped Lyman Alpha System Spectra - movies
+Movies of the build up of composite Quasar and DLA Spectra

+#

   This repositori is linked to our paper "The mean metal-line absorption spectrum of DLAs in BOSS", http://adsabs.harvard.edu/abs/2017ApJ...846....4M